boyter/scc/README.md

 scc (no GC no complexity)  0.744 s ± 0.167 s
 ```

+### Adding/Modifying Languages

+To add or modify a language you will need to eddit the `languages.json` file in the root of the project, and then run `go generate` to build it into the application.
+You can then `go install` or `go build` as normal to produce the binary with your modifications.

 ### Issues

 Its possible that you may see the counts vary between runs.
 This usually means one of two things.
 Either something is changing or locking the files under scc, or that you are hitting ulimit restrictions.
 To change the ulimit see the following links.